pyscf/pyscf.github.io/source/develop/dft_developer.rst

 Overview
 ========
-The DFT methods in modules :mod:`pyscf.dft` and :mod:`pyscf.pbc.dft` are implemented as derived classes of the base SCF class :class:`pyscf.scf.hf.SCF`.
+The KS-DFT methods in modules :mod:`pyscf.dft` and :mod:`pyscf.pbc.dft` are implemented as derived classes of the base SCF class :class:`pyscf.scf.hf.SCF`.
 The major modifications of DFT with respect to HF include the re-implementation of the :meth:`get_veff` and :meth:`energy_elec` methods.